digidotcom/xbee-java/examples/network/DiscoverDevicesSample/ReadMe.txt

   Introduction
   ------------
-  This is a sample Java application that demonstrates how to obtain the XBee network object from a local XBee device and discover the remote XBee devices that compose the network.
+  This sample Java application demonstrates how to obtain the XBee network object from a local XBee device and discover the remote XBee devices that compose the network.
 The example adds a discovery listener, so the events will be received by the callbacks provided by the listener object.

-  The remote XBee devices will be printed out as soon as they are found during the discovery.
+  The remote XBee devices are printed out as soon as they are found during the discovery.

   NOTE: This example uses the generic XBee device (XBeeDevice) class, but it
         can be applied to any other local XBee device class.